How to Track Monthly Expenses

 5. Use an App

-Apps are another option for tracking expenses each month.
-When you download a budgeting app or expense tracking app, you can link it to your bank accounts and credit card accounts.
-The app then pulls transaction data from your accounts periodically so that you can see how much you’ve spent right on your screen in one simple place; no toggling back and forth.
+These tools can typically link to your bank and credit card accounts and will periodically pull transaction data from your accounts.
+This allows you to see how much you’ve spent right on your screen in one simple place; no toggling back and forth.

 Some apps even allow you to tag or categorize expenses and create graphs or charts so that you have a visual representation of where your money is going each month.